sskeric/Simple_BloodDonationApp/README.md

 + Contact information
 + Automatically fetches appointment using reference code
 Supports:
-+ Share profile via other apps (WhatsApp, Gmail, etc.) - The email sharing feature relies on the device's email application (e.g., Gmail).
-Ensure an email account is configured and synced on the device before using this feature.
++ The Share Profile feature uses Android's email intent.
+An email application (e.g., Gmail) must be installed and configured on the device.
+The actual sending of emails is handled by the selected email application.
 + Delete profile + appointment data

 6. 🧭 Navigation System